 - In the third timeline, after Troy catches Britta smoking a joint, he pulls out a cigarette case, opens it, takes out what looks like a joint and holds it to his mouth.
 It turned out to be a candy cigarette.

 - Beard of Evil: In the tag, Abed makes fake Evil Spock goatees these for the group since this is the "darkest timeline".
 Only Troy is willing to wear one with Abed.

 - Big "NO!": Troy screams a big NOOOO upon seeing the troll standing amid the chaos of Timeline 5.
 The reasons have to be seen to be believed.

 - Bottle Episode: Save for the final scene in the study room the episode takes place entirely in Abed and Troy's apartment.
 Ironically though, according to the DVD commentary it was one of the more expensive episodes because it took such a long time to shoot (as in, over six months with three different directors).

 - Brick Joke: Several, given the "alternate timelines" nature of the storylines.
 In the first few timelines, everyone who goes to the door to get the pizzas makes a point of noting what a creepy weirdo the pizza delivery guy was.
 So of course, when it's Britta's turn, she falls madly in love with him at first sight and they get engaged.

 - Broken Record: Just so the audience understands that we've left one timeline and gone back to the point where the timelines diverged, we hear the door buzzer and Abed explaining the creation of new timelines seven times.
 There are also several events that happen in almost the same way immediately after those timelines diverge (especially Jeff stopping Britta from singing and hitting his head on the fan when he gets up).

-- Call It Karma: Annie in the real timeline, when Jeff hits his head on the ceiling fan.
+- Call It Karma: Annie in the prime/real timeline, when Jeff hits his head on the ceiling fan.

 - Cassandra Truth: A metaphysical example: